Written by: Michael Abha na tSionainn

 Your eyes had once, and of their shadows deep;

-When you make the walk from Ralph and Duane’s to O’Conner’s on this coming Thursday, remember the stories, legends and Irish folk that have made this holiday what it is.
+When you make the walk from Ralph and Porky’s to O’Conner’s on this coming Thursday, remember the stories, legends and Irish folk that have made this holiday what it is.
 Raise a glass for the Auld Sod and its people wherever they may be.
 Slainté